mhuebert/re-view/docs/re-view/getting-started.md

 | key | description
 | --- | ---
-| **:key**  | React [key](https://facebook.github.io/react/docs/lists-and-keys.html).
+| **:react/key**  | React [key](https://facebook.github.io/react/docs/lists-and-keys.html).
 A unique value for components which occur in lists. `:key` can be a keyword, which will be applied to the component's `props` map, a function, which will be passed the component and its children, a string, or number.
-| **:display-name** | React _[displayName](https://facebook.github.io/react/docs/react-component.html#displayname)_.
+| **:react/display-name** | React _[displayName](https://facebook.github.io/react/docs/react-component.html#displayname)_.
 A friendly name for the component, which will show up in React Devtools.
 Re-View automatically supplies a display-name for all components, based on the name of the component and the immediate namespace it is defined in.

 ## State